Rachel Nichols

 Why do I coach?

-“I coach because of the passion I have for the game; it’s just in my blood.
-The volleyball gym is the one place where we can chuck the crazy of life at the door and pour into something we love.
-I know the lessons that can come from playing a team sport like volleyball, and it fuels my purpose knowing that there’s youth in our community that need and want that too.”
+“I coach to give back to the game that has given me so much; countless life lessons, skills, opportunities, relationships and memories.
+I even met my husband through volleyball!
+The volleyball gym is the one place where I can chuck the crazy of life at the door and pour into something I love.
+I have felt the lessons that can come from playing a team sport like volleyball, the growth, the confidence, and it fuels my purpose knowing that there’s youth in our community that want that too.”

 Coach Rach is originally from Riverton, Utah and joined the Sheridan community during the summer of 2019.
 Growing up, her dream job answer was always “a mom and a volleyball coach”, so needless to say, she is living the dream.